Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Introduction

 In this paper, we study quality selection in two-sided markets.
 In particular, we investigate which sellers a two-sided market platform should allow to participate in the platform, as well as the optimal amount of information about the participating sellers' quality that the platform should share with buyers in order to maximize its own revenue.
 Our results characterize conditions under which simple information structures, such as just banning a portion of low quality suppliers or giving badges to high quality suppliers, emerge as optimal designs.

 We introduce two different two-sided market models with heterogeneous buyers and heterogeneous sellers.
 Sellers are heterogeneous in their quality levels and buyers are heterogeneous in how they trade-off quality and price.
 In the first model, the platform chooses prices and the sellers choose quantities (e.g., how many hours to work).
 This setting is loosely motivated by labor platforms such as ride-sharing and cleaning services.
 In the second model, the sellers choose prices, and quantities are determined in equilibrium.
-This setting is motivated by online marketplaces such as Amazon Marketplace.
+This setting is motivated by online e-commerce marketplaces such as Amazon Marketplace.
 In both models, quality selection by the platform involves deciding on an {\em information structure}, that is, how much of the information it has about the sellers' quality to share with buyers.
 The platform's goal is to choose an information structure that maximizes the platform's revenue.
 The information structure can consist of banning a certain portion of the sellers, and also richer structures that share more granular information with buyers about the quality of participating sellers.

 The mapping from the information that the platform shares about the sellers' quality to market outcomes is generally complicated.
 After the platform chooses an information structure, the buyers and the sellers take strategic actions.
-Market outcomes such as prices and offered qualities are determined by these strategic actions and the resulting equilibrium conditions, including market clearing: not only must the buyers' incentive compatibility and individual rationality constraints be satisfied, (as in a standard price discrimination problem, e.g., \cite{mussa1978monopoly}), but the total supply must also equal the total demand.
-One of our paper's key observations is that the platform’s information disclosure problem transforms into a {\em constrained price discrimination problem.} We show that every information structure induces a certain subset of price-expected quality pairs which we call a {\em menu}, from which the buyers can choose.
-Optimization over feasible menus yields a price discrimination problem.
+Market outcomes such as prices and offered qualities are determined by these strategic actions and the resulting equilibrium conditions, typically including market clearing: not only must the buyers' incentive compatibility and individual rationality constraints be satisfied (as in a standard price discrimination problem, e.g., \cite{mussa1978monopoly}), but the total supply must also be compatible with the total demand.